-At the start of each term, Weekly Boarders may return on the evening prior to the first day of school.
-They should bring with them the following items, which should be carefully labelled:
+At the start of each term, Weekly Boarders are welcome to return on the evening prior to the first day of school.
+There is a comprehensive packing list on the Uniform section of the school website, but the following list is also useful.
+Please ensure all items are carefully labelled.

+- Blazer

+- Black Shoes

 - Socks and Pants x 6

 - Shirts x 4

 - Jumpers x 2

+- Trousers/Shorts/Skirts/Dresses x 2

-- Trousers/Skirts/Dresses x 2
+- Tie x 2

 - 'Own Clothes' x 2 sets

 - Towels x 2

-- Duvet and Pillow Covers x 2 sets (the school will provide duvets and pillows)
+- Duvet and Pillow Covers x 2 sets

-- Pyjamas x 2 (bottoms must be mid-thigh to full length for before bedtime-shorter pyjama shorts can be worn once in bed)
+- Pyjamas x 2 (bottoms must be mid- thigh to full length to wear before bed

+- shorter pyjama shorts can be worn once in bed)